-The District Engineer can authorize contract supplemental agreements as high as \$1,000,000.
-In addition, the District Engineer may delegate this authority to the Assistant District Engineer.
-The District Engineer, or the Assistant District Engineer also signs for the State of Arizona regarding change orders for Time Extensions.
+The District Engineer can authorize contract supplemental agreements as high as \$350,000.
 The District Engineer is the first point of contact in the partnering escalation process beyond the project level.

 105.02 Authority and Responsibility of the Resident Engineer